susynt/susynt-read/README.md

 #Prerequisites:
 - svn access and kerberos ticket (`klist`)
-- Run `kinit` beforehand if no kerberos ticket established
+- Run `kinit` beforehand if no kerberos ticket established (you will be asked for your CERN password during `setup_area` otherwise)
 - Access to cvmfs (for setting up an AnalysisRelease)

 #Follow these commands to set up an area to read SusyNtuples.